sail-sg/zero-bubble-pipeline-parallelism/README.md

 This repository is a fork of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM/).
 The original README can be found [here](Megatron.md).

-# Zero Bubble Pipeline Parallelism
+# Zero Bubble Pipeline Parallelism & Pipeline Parallelism with Controllable Memory

 Zero Bubble Pipeline Parallelism is a novel pipeline parallelism algorithm able to reduce the bubble of pipeline parallelism to almost zero while preserving synchronous semantics.

-# Pipeline Parallelism with Controllable Memory

-A novel method to build pipeline parallelism schedules with controllable activation memory.
+Pipeline Parallelism with Controllable Memory is a novel method to build pipeline parallelism schedules with controllable activation memory.
 Using this method we can significantly reduce the activation memory consumption of pipeline parallelism while maintaining the same throughput or even faster.

 Check out our papers at:
 * [Arxiv Version with ZBV](https://arxiv.org/abs/2401.10241)